 Apart from these core activities, as a startup PM, you will also be expected to:

-• Manage resource allocation.
+- Manage resource allocation.
 You’ll ensure that the right specialists are assigned to each function and that the product team’s limited time and money is spent on the right projects, tasks, tools, and experiments.
+Using CRM with project management tools can help streamline this process by centralizing tasks, tracking progress, and improving collaboration across the team.

 Must-have skills for startup product managers